-J. Michael Cook (Chair) S. Decker Anstrom Kenneth J. Bacon Joseph L. Castle, II Dr. Judith Rodin Michael I. Sovern Our Amended and Restated 2002 Restricted Stock Plan was ratified by the Board on November 20, 2002 and approved by shareholders on May 7, 2003.
-On February 24, 2004, for the reasons discussed below, the Compensation Committee approved an amendment to the Amended and Restated 2002 Restricted Stock Plan to broaden the class of employees eligible to participate in the plan and to increase the number of shares available for issuance under the plan from 10,750,000 shares to 15,000,000 shares, as well as to include a broad range of possible performance targets and an individual award limit.
+Our 2002 Restricted Stock Plan was ratified by the Board on November 20, 2002 and approved by shareholders on May 7, 2003.
+On February 24, 2004, for the reasons discussed below, the Compensation Committee approved an amendment to the 2002 Restricted Stock Plan to broaden the class of employees eligible to participate in the plan and to increase the number of shares available for issuance under the plan from 10,750,000 shares to 15,000,000 shares, as well as to include a broad range of possible performance targets and an individual award limit.

 The Board and the Compensation Committee believe that a combination of stock options and restricted stock is a more effective way to retain, reward and motivate selected employees and to align their interests with the interests of our shareholders on a long-term basis.
 Historically, our employees have generally only been granted stock options as long-term equity compensation.
 Beginning in 2004, however, we have decided to grant those employees eligible for long-term equity incentive awards both stock options and awards of restricted stock.
 With respect to 2004, the Compensation Committee has approved granting a mix of equity awards consisting of approximately 75% stock options and 25% restricted stock, by value.
-As a result of this decision, the plan was amended to both expand the definition of eligible employee to include any of our employees and employees of our participating subsidiaries as well as to increase the number of available shares under this plan.
+As a result of this decision, the 2002 Restricted Stock Plan was amended to both expand the definition of eligible employee to include any of our employees and employees of our participating subsidiaries as well as to increase the number of available shares under the plan.
 In accordance with applicable Nasdaq rules, the Board is asking shareholders to approve the plan as so amended and restated.